lavas-project/jekyll-pwa/README.md

 sw_filename               | Filename of service worker.
 dest_js_directory         | Directory of JS in `_site`.
-During the build process, some JS like workbox.js will be copied to this directory so that service worker can import them in runtime. cache_name                | Name of cache. precache_channel_name     | Name of broadcast channel which listens to update event.
-When precached resouces get changed, Workbox will broadcast an update event through a channel in this name.
-You can refer to this [example](https://workbox-samples.glitch.me/examples/workbox-sw/). precache_glob_directory   | Directory of precache.
+During the build process, some JS like workbox.js will be copied to this directory so that service worker can import them in runtime. cache_name                | Name of cache. precache_glob_directory   | Directory of precache.
 [Workbox Config](https://developers.google.com/web/tools/workbox/get-started/webpack#optional-config) precache_glob_patterns    | Patterns of precache.
 [Workbox Config](https://developers.google.com/web/tools/workbox/get-started/webpack#optional-config) precache_glob_ignores     | Ignores of precache.
 [Workbox Config](https://developers.google.com/web/tools/workbox/get-started/webpack#optional-config)